Vibe-coding-on-Agentic-DevOps/vibe-coding-poznan/README.md

 ---

 ## 📝 Overview
-Video Transcriber lets you upload any video—meetings, lectures, interviews, or just random clips—and get a fast, accurate transcription.
-Instantly search through the transcript, jump to specific moments, find keywords, and even ask AI-powered questions about your video.
+Meeting Assistant lets you upload any meeting, lecture, interview, or other video/audio file and get a fast, accurate transcription.
+Instantly search through the transcript, jump to specific moments, find keywords, and even ask AI-powered questions about your content.
 Save hours of manual review and get straight to what matters! ✨

 ## ✨ Features
-- Upload and transcribe videos in various formats (mp4, mkv, avi, etc.)
+- Upload and transcribe meetings, lectures, interviews, and more in various formats (mp4, mkv, avi, wav, mp3, etc.)
 - **Duplicate detection:** Uploading or transcribing a duplicate file fetches the existing transcript from the database—no wasted compute!
 - **Database tab:** View, transcribe, and delete files.
 No manual add—files are added via the Transcribe tab only.
 - **Database Search tab:** Search and ask questions across all transcriptions using GPT.